SiddharthVikram068/IndusChain/README.md

 - [ ]  Authentication machine
 - [ ]  IoT sensors for predicting maintenance

-What are the importance of different parameters in predictive analysis
+What are the importance of different parameters in predictive analysis.
+Why to use XGBoost model?
+Which Validation scheme?